Filling the reservoir

 Reservoir clearing and debris management activities continue through 2023.
 This includes road construction, logging, hauling timber to local mills and waste wood burning.

 We recognize the importance of this final step, and the impacts on local communities and Indigenous peoples.
-We’ll continue to communicate expected changes and timing of reservoir filling before it begins with our all stakeholders in the Peace Region, including local government, residents and Indigenous groups.
+We’ll continue to communicate expected changes and timing of reservoir filling before it begins with Indigenous Nations and all stakeholders in the Peace Region, including local government and residents.

 Prior to filling the reservoir, more than 20 regulatory approvals must be met.
 In addition to these authorizations, reservoir filling must consider BC Hydro’s operation of the Peace River system, both up and downstream impacts, environmental and weather constraints, as well as the construction progress.